 There are no facilities at the site, however, the village has a tea room and a shop.

 The weather on Bodmin Moor is very changeable.
 Make sure you come prepared with suitable clothes as the site is quite exposed and remote.
 Sheep and ponies often graze the area.
 To me this was the downside of the site, you need to watch where you are stepping as there is poo everywhere!
-Dogs are allowed on a lead.
+Dogs are OK as long as they are on a lead.

 All of the circles have been the victim of stone robbing over the years.
 Introducing cattle on Bodmin Moor has led to some of the stones falling over.
-Unfortunately, the stones make good scratching posts for the cows, which leads to the ground being eroded and the stones foundations undermined.
+Unfortunately, the stones make good scratching posts for the cows.
+This leads to the erosion of the ground and then the foundations of the stones are undermined.

 The site’s exact function is unknown.
 Like many stone circles, they are a bit of a mystery, but they were traditionally places for community gatherings.
 It’s possible that the stone circles mark a processional route that ran between the Neolithic hilltop settlement at Stowe’s Hill to the North and Caradon Hill Barrow to the south.

-The axis through the centre of the two northern circles aligns directly onto the massive Rillaton Barrow, which is visible on the skyline to the north-east.
-This Barrow contained the Rillaton Cup – a Bronze Age gold cup as well as pieces of pottery and jewelry.
-The Cup is now housed in the British Museum in London.
+The axis through the centre of the two northern circles aligns directly onto the massive Rillaton Barrow, which is visible on the skyline to the northeast.
+This Barrow contained the Rillaton Cup – a Bronze Age gold cup as well as pieces of pottery and jewellery.
+The Cup is now an exhibit in the British Museum in London.

 Local legend identifies the Hurlers as a group of men who played the ancient game of Hurling on a Sunday.
-Being turned to stone was their punishment for this terrible crime.
+They were turned to stone as punishment for this terrible crime.
 The two nearby standing stones – The Pipers, were two local men who played tunes on a Sunday and suffered a similar fate.